 Are you an artist?
 Get benefits

-Our Artist Directory helps you promote your work on our website and on the Vivid Arts app.
+Our Artist Directory helps you promote your work on our website.
 Your profile features your personal bio/CV, a gallery of your work and links to your website and social media profiles.

 Thanks to the dedicated team at the Cultural Council, I’ve learned a tremendous amount about exhibiting and promoting, both important for my personal and professional growth as an artist.

 – 2016 Dina Baker Fund winner, Batia Lowenberg

 Grants & Other Prizes

 SFCC Grant to Contemporary Visual & Media Artists

 The South Florida Cultural Consortium (SFCC) Grant Program offers the largest regional, government-sponsored artists’ grants in the United States, awarding $15,000 and $7,500 grants to resident visual and media artists from the counties of Broward, Martin, Miami-Dade, Monroe, and Palm Beach.
 Since it was established in 1988, the Consortium has awarded close to $2 million in grants to over 200 artists.
 In addition to receiving the grant, the artists take part in an exhibition hosted and organized by a visual arts institution in one of the five counties.

 Deadline for the 2019/2020 SFCC grant cycle is Monday, October 28, 2019, 11:59 p.m.